mozman/ezdxf/docs/source/entities.rst

 DXFAttr       Description
 ============= ===========
-handle        DXF handle (feature for experts) block_record  handle to owner, it's a BLOCK_RECORD entry (feature for experts) layer         layername as string, default is ``'0'`` linetype      linetype as string, special names ``'BYLAYER'``, ``'BYBLOCK'``,
+handle        DXF handle (feature for experts) owner         handle to owner, it's a BLOCK_RECORD entry (feature for experts) layer         layername as string, default is ``'0'`` linetype      linetype as string, special names ``'BYLAYER'``, ``'BYBLOCK'``,
               default is ``'BYLAYER'``